longtran1904/cs519-sp25/homework1/HW-1.md

 modifying the
 [mm/mmap.c](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/mm/mmap.c?h=linux-5.15.y)
 file.
-Through this exercise, you will gain a deeper understanding of the data transfer boundary between user space and kernel space, and how even seemingly trivial operations can impact system performance.
+Through this exercise, you will gain a deeper understanding of the data transfer boundary between user space and kernel space and how even seemingly trivial operations can impact system performance.

 ---